kksvt/obrandomizer/esp/Readme.txt

 Q: I want my modded items to be included in the randomization process.
 How do I do that?
 A: As of v1.0.0, you do not have to do anything.

-Q: The plugin file and/or the GUI application gets flagged by my antivirus.
-What do I do?
-A: During my testing, some antiviruses flagged this mod and the GUI as malicious, but I can guarantee you that these are false positives.
-If you don't believe me, you're welcome to compile the mod and the GUI yourself, as they are both open-source on my github.

 Q: Can I make changes to your mod and release it?
 A: Sure!
 You're welcome to alter it in any way you'd like, however I'd ask you to credit me, should you decide to publish your work.